Giant oarfish: Distribution

-The giant oarfish has a worldwide distribution, having been found as far north as 72°N and as far south as 52°S, but is most commonly found in the tropics to middle latitudes.
-It has been categorized as oceanodromous, following its primary food source.
+The giant oarfish has a worldwide distribution, having been found as far north as 72°N and as far south as 52°S, but is most commonly found in the tropics to middle latitudes, 180°W to 180°E. It has been categorized as oceanodromous, following its primary food source.
 It can be found in both the Atlantic and Pacific Oceans, though it is more widely distributed in the Atlantic.
 The fish is thought to be cosmopolitan in distribution, though it is not found in the polar regions.
 It is thought to inhabit the sunlit epipelagic to dimly lit mesopelagic zones.
-The deepest verified account of R. glesne is 463–492m (1519–1614 ft) from the Gulf of Mexico, as part of the Gulf SERPENT project.
+The deepest verified account of R. glesne is 463–492 m from the Gulf of Mexico, as part of the Gulf SERPENT project.